Oppam: Music

-Srivatsan said for India Today, "Oppam has some extraordinary tracks ... though the song 'Chinnamma Adi' makes you tap your foot, it is 'Minungum Minnaminuge' that becomes an instant addiction".
-Padmakumar K. of Malayala Manorama wrote about "Chinnamma Adi", "The rhythm, milieu and the camera work complemented the whole mood of the song ...
-4 Musics successfully fused melody with a blend of folk and the classical styles".
-Anu James of the International Business Times wrote, "The party song, 'Pala Naalayi', is colourful, with good choreography and visuals".
-Athira M. of The Hindu said about "Chinnamma Adi", "It has a classical touch, but with a foot-tapping beat".
-"Chinnamma Adi" and "Minungum Minnaminuge" were included in The Hindu list of the most-successful Malayalam songs of 2016.
-Of the year's most-viewed Malayalam video songs in YouTube, "Minungum Minnaminuge" placed second and "Chinnamma Adi" sixth.
+The film's six-song soundtrack was composed by 4 Musics (a group consisting of Jim Jacob, Biby Matthew, Eldhose Alias, and Justin James) in their second composition after Just Married (2015), whereas the background score was contributed by Ron Ethan Yohann in his Malayalam-film debut.
+The soundtrack was recorded, mixed and mastered at Jacob's Noise Headquarters in Kochi during December 2015, and completed within late-July 2016.
+The soundtrack album was released on the Satyam Audios label on 17 August 2016, and was positively received by critics with the songs: "Chinnamma Adi" and "Minungum Minnaminuge" being successful and among the most-viewed Malayalam video songs in YouTube.

 Release

 Oppam's theatrical release was announced along with its first poster in March 2016, scheduled for the festival of Onam in September.
 At his request, a special showing was arranged for the actor Rajinikanth at his Chennai home a day before the film's general release.
 Oppam was released in India on 8 September 2016 by Maxlab Cinemas and Entertainments on 104 screens across Kerala, and the film opened internationally on 21 September.
 In Europe, it was scheduled for a limited release on 14 September by PJ Entertainments and a general release on 23 September.
 The release was postponed until 21 September due to a censorship issue, and advance booking began on 19 September.
 The film was released on 119 screens in the United Kingdom and Ireland on 23 September, the widest release there for a Malayalam film.

 In November 2016, Priyadarshan said that the film would be dubbed and released in Telugu and Tamil and Mohanlal would dub his voice in both.
 Its Telugu dubbing rights were purchased by Overseas Network Entertainment.
 Entitled Kanupapa, the Telugu version was released worldwide on 3 February 2017.
 Oppam was released for home video on 22 December 2016 by Satyam Audios.
 The film premiered on 9 April 2017 on the Asianet television channel.
 According to Broadcast Audience Research Council data, it was in fourth place among premiere films of all time with the most target rating points on Malayalam channels (3,949,000 impressions) as of September 2017.